AcreetionOS-Linux/Wiki-Repository/docs/Why.md

 We work every day to make AcreetionOS better.
 We use automation to save time and improve quality, so we can focus on helping people.
 One day, we hope to make the world a better place—**one line of code at a time**.

 ## Inclusive and Respectful
 Our community is open to everyone.
-We welcome people of all backgrounds, skills, and experiences.
+We welcome people of **all backgrounds, skills, and experiences**.
+It doesn’t matter where you come from, what you believe, or what challenges you face—**you have a place here**.
+Disabilities, limitations, and differences don’t exclude anyone from our community.

 The only thing we ask is that we leave politics at the door.
 This way, we can all collaborate in a **respectful, fun, and entertaining environment**—where the focus is on building something amazing together.

 ## What We Offer